Skip to main content

 Under a large, glowing gold circle, a group of people in white flowing clothes gather in a pyramid, looking up to the man stood at it's top.
 An image from Garsington Opera's 2022 production of 'Orfeo' by Monteverdi.

-Applications for our 2024 Young Artists programme have now closed.
-To enquire about future auditions, please email auditions@garsingotnopera.org.
+Applications for our 2025 Young Artists programme are now open!

 Related News